fleek-network/lightning/README.md

 ```

-There are 3 top level directories `lib` & `rs` and `services`:
+There are 3 top level directories `lib` & `core` and `services`:

 1. `lib`: Any open source libraries we create to solve our own problems,
 these libraries are released with the friendly licenses with the Rust
 ecosystem (`MIT` | `Apache`).

-2. `rs`: Which may be renamed to `core`, this is all of the implementation
+2. `core`: This is all of the implementation of the core protocol, the main crate
-of the core protocol, the main crate is `node` which contains our most important
-and released `main.rs`.
-Another important crate that is advised to everyone to
+is `node` which contains our most important and released `main.rs`.
+Another important
-get familiar with is `interfaces` which contains the top-down specification of
+crate that is advised to everyone to get familiar with is `interfaces` which contains
-all of the project.
+the top-down specification of all of the project.

 3. `services`: Our services which we build using the `SDK`.

+# Interfaces

+The design pattern adopted for this software is highly inspired by the Object-Oriented model
+described by Alan Kay, which may be a bit different from OOP that grew to fame due to Java.

+In a nutshell